 4. Color Block Beauty

 Instead of alternating colors by tile, make a statement by color blocking black and white tile.
-Color blocking can easily be achieved by using one color on the bathroom floor and another for the shower floor.
+Color blocking can easily be achieved by using one color on the bathroom floor and another for the shower tile.

 Tile Shown: 2x8 in Basalt, 3x6 in White Wash // Design + Image: Liz Stanley